Theory of magnetoroton bands in moir\'e materials

 The off-diagonal terms in \cref{eq:matrix_elements} involve the three-point correlation function of the Laughlin state projected to the LLL.
 The latter is related to the unprojected three-point function:

-where $\bm{q}'=\bm{q}_1-\bm{q}_2$ due to momentum conservation, and we used short-hand notations $\delta S_{\bm{q}}=S_{\bm{q}}-1$, $F(\alpha)=1-e^{-\alpha/2}$ and $\alphp{q_1}{q_2}=q_1^* q_2 \lB^2$. \cref{eq:Projected_Threepoint} is a generalization of \cref{eq:projected_unprojected_S} to the three-body case (see the SM for its derivation \cite{Supplemental}).
+where $\bm{q}'=\bm{q}_1-\bm{q}_2$ due to momentum conservation, and we used short-hand notations $\delta S_{\bm{q}}=S_{\bm{q}}-1$, $F(\alpha)=1-e^{-\alpha/2}$ and $\alphp{q_1}{q_2}=q_1^* q_2 \lB^2$. \cref{eq:Projected_Threepoint} is a generalization of \cref{eq:projected_unprojected_S} to the three-body case (see the SM for its derivation \cite{Supplemental}.)
 In order to construct the Hamiltonian \cref{eq:matrix_elements} we require values for the equal-time three-point correlation function with arbitrary momentum arguments, which we obtain from Monte Carlo sampling of Laughlin-state position distributions \cite{Toby_Structurefactor}.
-Using \cref{eq:Projected_Threepoint} we then compute the projected three-point function which enters in the Hamiltonian \cref{eq:matrix_elements}. \cref{eq:Projected_Threepoint} and the Monte Carlo calculations are the two main technical elements of this work.
-Typical results for the magnetoroton bands are summarized in Fig.~\ref{fig:MR_Bandstructure}.
+Using \cref{eq:Projected_Threepoint} we then compute the projected three-point function which enters in the Hamiltonian \cref{eq:matrix_elements}.
+Typical results for the lowest magnetoroton bands are summarized in Fig.~\ref{fig:MR_Bandstructure}.